collapsed-stacks/startups/questions/13419/flat-rate-vs-fixed-price.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2017-09-30
 - score: 0

-<p>Usually, fixed price means it's not subject to bargaining, and flat rate is used to convey that the charge (or % charged) is the same in all cases.</p>
+Usually, fixed price means it's not subject to bargaining, and flat rate is used to convey that the charge (or % charged) is the same in all cases.

 ## Answer 13468